Carl R. Streams Elementary Parent Teacher Organization Bylaws

 Section 4.
 Duties of the executive board shall be to

 a.) transact business as may be referred to it by the membership of this PTO;

 b.) create special committees as needed and appoint a chair for each special committee;

 c.) approve plans of work of the committees;

 d.) present a report at the regular general meeting of this PTO;

-e.) elect an auditor or an auditing committee to audit the treasurer’s accounts;
+e.) select an auditor or an auditing committee to audit the treasurer’s accounts;

 f.) prepare and submit an annual budget to this PTO general membership for adoption; and

 g.) approve payment of routine bills within the limits of the approved budget